GEDI: A Graph-based End-to-end Data Imputation Framework: Introduction

 \section{Introduction}

-Tabular data is a ubiquitous data type in practical applications like healthcare, e-commerce, finance, law, and bioinformatics~\cite{borisov2021deep}.
-In many cases, however, tabular data can contain missing values.
-For instance, in an online advertisement platform, customer profiles may be incomplete. and attributes like gender, occupation, age, etc., may be missing.
-In medical analysis, test results can have missing values due to missed appointments or incomplete tests.
-In social surveys, respondents may answer some questions but refuse to answer the others.
+Tabular data is a ubiquitous data type in many practical applications, including healthcare, e-commerce, finance, law, and bioinformatics~\cite{borisov2021deep}.
+However, it is common for tabular data to contain missing values.
+For example, customer profiles on an online advertising platform may lack attributes such as gender, occupation, or age, and medical test results may have missing values due to missed appointments or incomplete tests.

-Data imputation is a standard technique to handle missing data.
-In essence, data imputation replaces missing values in tabular data based on observed data; this process is also known as data completion.
-In practical applications, the completed feature matrix is then used in a certain downstream label prediction task such as classification or regression.
-As such, the effectiveness of data imputation is measured in two ways:
+To handle missing data in tabular data, data imputation is a standard technique.
+This approach replaces missing values in the data based on observed data.
+The completed feature matrix is then used in downstream label prediction tasks such as classification or regression.
+We argue that a well-designed imputation model should consider two critical aspects: (1) capturing underlying relationships within the observed data, and (2) aligning with the goal of the downstream task.

-\begin{itemize} \item \textbf{Capturing underlying relationships within the observed data.} Assuming the missing data can be inferred from observed data, one may use statistical modeling or logical reasoning on underlying data structure to impute the missing data.
-For example, in the tabular data shown in Figure~\ref{fig:similarity_table}, it is reasonable to infer Mary's earnings from her occupation as a data scientist and from Fiona, who has a similar profile as Mary.
-A well-designed data imputation model should accurately capture such row-wise and column-wise relationships.

-\item \textbf{Improving the performance of the downstream task}.
-Data imputation is usually an intermediate step in real-world applications to produce a completed feature matrix for some downstream label prediction task.
-Therefore, incorporating the knowledge from the label prediction task into the imputation process can efficiently align the imputation task with the downstream task.
-For example, Figure~\ref{fig:feature_importance_lgb} shows the feature importance of some features for the blastchar dataset (obtained by training a lightGBM~\cite{ke2017lightgbm} classification model).
-Assuming all features have missing values and the complexity of the imputation model is fixed, one would wish the model to achieve higher imputation accuracy for ``TotalCharges" rather than treating all features equally by minimizing the mean imputation loss. \end{itemize}